jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Shadow Demon.md

 RacialMods: +8 Perception
 Languages: Abyssal, Common; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Sprint (Ex): >
+    Once per minute, a shadow demon increase its fly speed to 240 feet for 1 round.
+  Shadow Blend (Su): >
-SpecialAbilities: Sprint (Ex) Once per minute, a shadow demon increase its fly speed to 240 feet for 1 round.
-Shadow Blend (Su) During any conditions other than bright light, a shadow demon can disappear into the shadows as a moveequivalent action, effectively becoming invisible.
+    During any conditions other than bright light, a shadow demon can disappear into the shadows as a moveequivalent action, effectively becoming invisible.
 Artificial illumination or light spells of 2nd level or lower do not negate this ability.
+  Sunlight Powerlessness (Ex): >
-Sunlight Powerlessness (Ex) A shadow demon is utterly powerless in bright light or natural sunlight and flees from it.
+    A shadow demon is utterly powerless in bright light or natural sunlight and flees from it.
 A shadow demon caught in such light cannot attack and can take only a single move or standard action.
 A shadow demon that is possessing a creature using magic jar is not harmed by sunlight, but if it is struck by a sunbeam or sunburst spell while possessing a creature, the shadow demon is driven out of its host automatically.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: